-Work from the center of the plant outward, removing crowded or crossing branches and shortening the tips.
+Work from the center of the plant outward according to the University of California, removing crowded or crossing branches and shortening the tips.
 Keep in mind that your results may be permanent, especially in evergreen species.
 Deciduous ceanothus respond better to pruning, but exercise the same pruning cautions.
 Prune right after flowering or during winter dormancy.
 Remove dead and damaged branches any time.

 Evergreen species that have woody swellings at their base, known as burls, respond and regrow well.
 These same species bounce back from wildfires with new crown growth.
-Species that lack burls -- and the water, nutrients and plant energy they store -- lack the buds needed for new stems.
+Species that lack burls — and the water, nutrients and plant energy they store — lack the buds needed for new stems.
 Undertake major rejuvenation pruning in winter while ceanothus is dormant.

 Tools for the Task

 Never prune ceanothus without a specific goal and proper tools for the chosen task.
-Use sharp pruning implements for crisp cuts that heal quickly and look clean -- in case no regrowth comes.
+Use sharp pruning implements for crisp cuts that heal quickly and look clean — in case no regrowth comes.
 Handheld bypass pruners work best for small stems less than 1/2 inch in diameter.

 Bypass loppers provide the extra leverage needed for branches between 1/2 and 1 1/2 inches.
 Use a curved pruning saw for clean removal of larger stems involved in rejuvenation.